top of page

 Why do cravings get worse in December?

-Stress, emotional triggers, disrupted routines, and winter neurochemistry.
+Stress, emotional triggers, disrupted routines, and winter neurochemistry all contribute.

 Are relapse thoughts normal during the holidays?